binance/binance-spot-api-docs/testnet/rest-api.md

 recvWindow        | LONG   | NO           | The value cannot be greater than `60000`.
 timestamp         | LONG   | YES          |

+Notes:
-Either `orderId` or `origClientOrderId` must be sent.
+* Either `orderId` or `origClientOrderId` must be sent.
-If both parameters are sent, `orderId` takes precedence.
+* If both `orderId` and `origClientOrderId` are provided, the `orderId` is searched first, then the `origClientOrderId` from that result is checked against that order.
+If both conditions are not met the request will be rejected.

 **Data Source:**
 Matching Engine